Eight Silly Songs From the 1950s and 1960s

 It was the beginning of the space race, and entertainment featured a lot of movies and songs dealing with aliens and outer space themes.

 This song fit into that groove very well, and into the genre of funny songs.
+Surprisingly, it made it into the top of the pop charts, staying at number 1 from June 9 to July 14 in its release year.

 Another space-themed song from the era, which really wasn't a song, but a pleasantly melodic instrumental bit called Telstar, after a new satellite of the same name, was also popular at this time.
 I used to enjoy making up ice skating moves to that tune.
 (Nothing fancy; I wasn't that great of a skater, but I had fun.)